backstage/backstage/docs/auth/identity-resolver.md

 ![Failed to sign-in, unable to resolve user identity](../assets/auth/github-unable-to-reolve-identity.png)

 This error is caused by the Sign-In Resolver you configured being unable to find a matching User in the Catalog.
-To fix this you need to import User, and Group, data from some source of truth for this data at your Organization.
-To do this you can use one of the existing Org Data providers like the ones for [Entra ID (Azure AD/MS Graph)](../integrations/azure/org.md), [GitHub](../integrations/github/org.md), [GitLab](../integrations/gitlab/org.md), etc. or if none of those fit your needs you can create a [Custom Entity Provider](../features/software-catalog/external-integrations.md#custom-entity-providers).
+To fix this, you need to import User, and Group, data from some source of truth for this data at your Organization.
+To do this, you can use one of the existing Org Data providers, like the ones for [Entra ID (Azure AD/MS Graph)](../integrations/azure/org.md), [GitHub](../integrations/github/org.md), [GitLab](../integrations/gitlab/org.md), etc. or if none of those fit your needs, you can create a [Custom Entity Provider](../features/software-catalog/external-integrations.md#custom-entity-providers).